dennishansen/diff-prompt-tester/readme.md

 ## Scripts

 ### test
-This script tests each prompt/parser combinations defined in the `prompts/diff_prompts` file against a series of requests defined in the `requests/requests.json` file.
-It calculates the accuracy of each parser/prompt combination by comparing the output with the correct response, records the results to the `results/*` directory as a JSON file and an HTML report.
+This script tests each prompt/parser combinations defined in the `prompts/diff_prompts` file against a series of requests defined in the `requests/requests.json` file on how accurately it can make changes to the files in the `test-files` directory.
+It calculates the accuracy of each parser/prompt combination by comparing the resulting files with 'correct' response, recording the results to the `results/*` directory as a JSON file and an HTML report.
 Tests that have already run are skipped and tests that encounter errors are written to `results/errors.txt`.

 Command: python main.py test